 Are you knowledgeable about a particular subject, such as writing or math?
 Tutoring could be a great business for you to get into.
 Indeed it’s one of the most accessible job options for young people, whether you’re looking for jobs for 17-year-olds who are still in school or an additional part-time gig as a 25-year old.
 But regardless of your age, you don’t have to limit yourself to working with kids.
 Plenty of adults are looking to learn business, computer, foreign language, technical and other important skills.
 You can easily learn how to scale an online coaching business to expand with online tutoring for across all different ages.

 Finally, you can even create and sell your own online courses to maximize your reach and impact.
-There are many top platforms, like this Teachable alternative, that can help you do this.
+There are many top platforms for online tutoring, like this Teachable alternative, that can help you do this.
 And with the help of an online course pricing calculator, you can easily set the right price for your course.

 10. Personal trainer